rsnikhil/Experimental_RISCV_Feature_Model/README.md

 ### Execution

-The repo also contains Python files `Main.py` and `Constraint_Check.py` using which you can execute.
+The repo also contain executable Python file `src/RIFFL_Check.py`.
 Make sure your installation has:

-- Python 3.5 or 3.6
+- Python 3.5 or 3.6 (this code has been tested on Python 3.5.3 and 3.6.5).
-- The `python3-yaml` library.
+- The `python3-yaml` library (used by `RIFFL_Check.py` to read/write yaml files)

 Then, you can execute like this:

-        $ ./Main.py  <feature_list_file (foo.yaml)>    <optional verbosity of 1, 2, ..>
+        $ src/RIFFL_Check.py    <feature_list_file (foo.yaml)>    <optional verbosity of 1, 2, ..>

         $ make demo    will do the above on Examples/eg1.yaml

 This will:

- - read the YAML file,
+ - read the YAML file (`foo.yaml`, say),
- - separate the constraints into standard (present in `RISCV_Feature_Types`) and non-standard features,
+ - separate the constraints into known (declared in `RISCV_Feature_Types`) and unknown features,
- - check all constraints (on standard features)
+ - check all constraints on known features and print diagnostics
- - write out two files:
+ - if the constraints were consistent, write out `foo_checked.yaml` containing:
-     - `foo_std.yaml` which "completes" the given standard features with all defaults
+     - known features given in `foo.yaml`
-     - `foo_nonstd.yam` which contains all the non-standard features (as-is from the input).
+     - known features omitted in `foo.yaml` that took on default values

-   These latter two files can be read by a formal ISA spec or universal simulator to contrain its behavior.
+     - unknown features in `foo.yaml`, passed through as is.

-This has been tested on Python 3.5.3 and 3.6.5.
+   These output file can be read by a formal ISA spec or universal simulator to contrain its behavior.